 NHS East and North Hertfordshire Clinical Commissioning Group are looking to improve access to primary care services, including making appointments available at times that are convenient to patients through the GP Extended Access service.

 To achieve this we are working with our local GPs and engaging with out patient population to develop a service that meets their needs.
-The extended access service is starting with the nine GP practices in Welwyn and Hatfield from March 2018, with other areas of east and north Hertfordshire developing the service in the near future.
+From 1 October 2018 an extended access service will be available for all patients registered with GP practices in east and north Hertfordshire.

 What is the GP Extended Access Service?

-The Extended Access Service will make appointments with GPs in east and north Hertfordshire available at times that suit you, including evenings and weekends.
+The Extended Access Service will make appointments with GPs in east and north Hertfordshire available at times including evenings and weekends.

 When are these appointments available?

-Appointment times will vary for each area as they introduce the service based on the feedback received from local patients and the resources available.
+Appointment times will vary for each of our locality areas based on the feedback received from local patients and the resources available to the practices in those areas.
+You can find out which locality your practice is in by clicking here

 How do I make an appointment?

 In the first instance we would advise patients to contact their individual GP practice for more information on their extended access service and how patients can make appointments.
-Each area is looking to establish an 'extended access' service which meets the needs and preferences of it's individual patient population, and GP practices will have a responsibilty to promote and offer that service to their patients.
+Each area is looking to deliver a service which meets the needs and preferences of it's individual patient population, and GP practices will have a responsibilty to promote and offer that service to their patients.

 What can I be seen for?